-Dr Hinemoa Elder talks about how whakaaro Māori (Māori thinking) can help with the stresses of modern life
+Dr Hinemoa Elder on how whakaaro Māori (Māori thinking) can help with modern life stresses

 Child and adolescent psychiatrist Dr Hinemoa Elder shares the sayings of her ancestors for use in the modern world.